PO Box 837, 10 SOUTH MAIN STREET

 Limits of the collection will depend on available money and space.
 New acquisitions are provided as regularly and promptly as possible.

 The Library maintains a small collection of materials for young adults.
 Resources are selected because of their appeal for this age (which is widely interpreted) and are meant to be a bridge to adult material.

 Children and young adults are not limited to the materials chosen for them.
 They may use the entire collection to the extent that their interests and capabilities allow.
-Responsibility for the use of materials by underage patrons rests with the parent/guardian and not with the Librarian.
+Responsibility for the use of materials by minors rests with the parent/guardian and not with the Librarian.